venomlinux/scratchpkg/README.md

 ## Scratchpkg tools

-Scratchpkg tools is separate into 4 main tools and some extra scripts (may added from time to time).
+Scratchpkg tools is separate into 4 main tools and several extra scripts (may added from time to time).

 ### scratch
 `scratch` is like multi tools.
 Its have many functions like search packages, check dependency, dependent, orphan package, duplicate ports, list installed package and etc. `scratch` also can build package without `cd` into port directory to build package.
 Run `scratch --help` to see available functions.